VimalKmr250/Dietpage.github.io/README.md

-# DietpageTest
+# Dietpage Prototye
-This is a sample static page for example.
+This is a prototype page for Diet plans